Falling in Love with CoSchedule and The BEST Business Investment I’ve Made In a Long Time WPCP: 084January 14, 2016 September 30, 2019 /

 I was impressed before I even made my decision.

-It was the first business decision I’ve made in a LONG time where there was ZERO doubts.
+It was the first business decision I’ve made in a LONG time where there were ZERO doubts.
 I had no feelings of “should I, shouldn’t I”… which I’m sure you’re familiar with when you’re contemplating making an investment in your business (and it doesn’t matter what the dollar amount is, if it’s significant to YOU that’s all that matters).
 Besides the money, there’s always that niggly little thought of “what if this doesn’t pan out?
 What if I spend all this money and I’m still in exactly the same spot?”

 Never had those doubts with Jason.